 Organizer (San Jose)

-The Organizer will lead and coordinate CFJ’s grassroots organizing work in San Jose through base building, leadership development and other activities with high school students.
+The Organizer will lead and coordinate CFJ’s grassroots organizing work in Oakland through base building, leadership development, political education workshops and other activities with high school students.
 The Organizer will also participate in CFJ’s local and statewide education organizing and campaign work through action research, coordinating campaign events, delegations, alliance work, and electoral organizing.

 The Organizer is part of a four-person team: an Organizing Director, Lead Organizer, and two Organizers.
-The Organizer reports to the Lead Organizer in San Jose and also works closely with the other CFJ regional organizers.
+The Organizer reports to the Lead Organizer in San Jose and also works closely with other CFJ regional organizers, and across departments and teams in the organization.
 The position is full‐time and non-exempt.
+Organizers have a schedule of Mon – Fri 10/10:30 AM – 6:30/7 PM, some weekends and late evenings may be required.

 - Conduct regular base building activities with high school students including but not limited to: school outreach, classroom presentations, phone banking, establishment of school-based chapter(s) and maintaining a healthy base of students at chapter(s).